Cherokee Trail of Tears State Park: Description and history

-The park is a partnership between the government of Meigs County, Tennessee Valley Authority (TVA), Tennessee Wildlife Resources Agency (TWRA), National Park Service (NPS), and Friends of the Cherokee.
+The park was established as a partnership between the government of Meigs County, Tennessee Valley Authority (TVA), Tennessee Wildlife Resources Agency (TWRA), National Park Service (NPS), and Friends of the Cherokee.
 It is surrounded by Hiwassee Wildlife Refuge, which is managed by the TWRA.
-The park is located on 29 acres consists of a visitor center containing an interpretive center, library, and presentation room, history wall which chronicles the development of the Cherokee people, memorial wall which identifies the names of Cherokee who were removed, and map of the Trail of Tears carved in stone on the ground.
+The park is located on 29 acre and consists of a visitor center containing an interpretive center, library, and presentation room; a history wall which chronicles the development of the Cherokee people; a memorial wall which identifies the names of Cherokee who were removed; and a map of the Trail of Tears carved in stone on the ground.
 It is listed as an interpretive center on the Trail of Tears National Historic Trail.

 The park was established in 2005, with the visitor center opening in May 2009.
 The memorial wall was dedicated on October 27, 2013.
+A statue of Sam Houston honoring his relations with Native Americans was dedicated at the park on August 21, 2016, in a ceremony officated by then-Cherokee Nation Supreme Court justice Troy Poteete.
+On June 2, 2026, the park was established as Tennessee's 65th state park and renamed Cherokee Trail of Tears State Park in a dedication ceremony.
+The new name was chosen to better reflect the Cherokee people's lived experiences during the forced removal.